tarang07q/Luxify-Amazon-Clone/README.md

-# Amazer - E-Commerce Platform
+# Luxify - Premium E-Commerce Platform

-Amazer is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
+Luxify (formerly Amazer) is a full-stack e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
 It features a modern, responsive UI with 3D product visualization using Three.js.

 ## Features